IMPORTANT SAFETY INFORMATION

 WARNINGS AND PRECAUTIONS

-Fatal and serious hemorrhagic events have occurred in patients with hematological malignancies treated with BRUKINSA monotherapy.
-Grade 3 or higher bleeding events including intracranial and gastrointestinal hemorrhage, hematuria and hemothorax have been reported in 2% of patients treated with BRUKINSA monotherapy.
-Bleeding events of any grade, including purpura and petechiae, occurred in 50% of patients treated with BRUKINSA monotherapy.
+Fatal and serious hemorrhage has occurred in patients with hematological malignancies treated with BRUKINSA monotherapy.
+Grade 3 or higher hemorrhage, including intracranial and gastrointestinal hemorrhage, hematuria and hemothorax have been reported in 3.6% of patients treated with BRUKINSA monotherapy in clinical trials, with fatalities occurring in 0.3% of patients.
+Bleeding of any grade, excluding purpura and petechiae, occurred in 30% of patients.

-Bleeding events have occurred in patients with and without concomitant antiplatelet or anticoagulation therapy.
-Co-administration of BRUKINSA with antiplatelet or anticoagulant medications may further increase the risk of hemorrhage.
+Bleeding has occurred in patients with and without concomitant antiplatelet or anticoagulation therapy.
+Coadministration of BRUKINSA with antiplatelet or anticoagulant medications may further increase the risk of hemorrhage.

 Monitor for signs and symptoms of bleeding.
 Discontinue BRUKINSA if intracranial hemorrhage of any grade occurs.
 Consider the benefit-risk of withholding BRUKINSA for 3-7 days pre- and post-surgery depending upon the type of surgery and the risk of bleeding.

-Fatal and serious infections (including bacterial, viral, or fungal) and opportunistic infections have occurred in patients with hematological malignancies treated with BRUKINSA monotherapy.
-Grade 3 or higher infections occurred in 23% of patients treated with BRUKINSA monotherapy.
-The most common Grade 3 or higher infection was pneumonia.
+Fatal and serious infections (including bacterial, viral, or fungal infections) and opportunistic infections have occurred in patients with hematological malignancies treated with BRUKINSA monotherapy.
+Grade 3 or higher infections occurred in 24% of patients, most commonly pneumonia (11%), with fatal infections occurring in 2.9% of patients.
 Infections due to hepatitis B virus (HBV) reactivation have occurred.

-Consider prophylaxis for herpes simplex virus, pneumocystis jiroveci pneumonia and other infections according to standard of care in patients who are at increased risk for infections.
+Consider prophylaxis for herpes simplex virus, pneumocystis jirovecii pneumonia, and other infections according to standard of care in patients who are at increased risk for infections.
 Monitor and evaluate patients for fever or other signs and symptoms of infection and treat appropriately.

-Grade 3 or 4 cytopenias, including neutropenia (27%), thrombocytopenia (10%) and anemia (8%) based on laboratory measurements, were reported in patients treated with BRUKINSA monotherapy.
+Grade 3 or 4 cytopenias, including neutropenia (22%), thrombocytopenia (8%) and anemia (7%) based on laboratory measurements, developed in patients treated with BRUKINSA monotherapy.
+Grade 4 neutropenia occurred in 11% of patients, and Grade 4 thrombocytopenia occurred in 2.8% of patients.

-Monitor complete blood counts during treatment and treat using growth factor or transfusions, as needed.
+Monitor complete blood counts regularly during treatment and interrupt treatment, reduce the dose, or discontinue treatment as warranted.
+Treat using growth factor or transfusions, as needed.

 Second Primary Malignancies

-Second primary malignancies, including non-skin carcinoma, have occurred in 9% of patients treated with BRUKINSA monotherapy.
-The most frequent second primary malignancy was skin cancer (basal cell carcinoma and squamous cell carcinoma of skin), reported in 6% of patients.
-Advise patients to use sun protection.
+Second primary malignancies, including non-skin carcinoma, have occurred in 13% of patients treated with BRUKINSA monotherapy.
+The most frequent second primary malignancy was non-melanoma skin cancer reported in 7% of patients.
+Other second primary malignancies included malignant solid tumors (5%), melanoma (1.2%), and hematologic malignancies (0.5%).
+Advise patients to use sun protection and monitor patients for the development of second primary malignancies.

 CYP3A Inhibitors: When BRUKINSA is co-administered with a strong CYP3A inhibitor, reduce BRUKINSA dose to 80 mg once daily.
 For coadministration with a moderate CYP3A inhibitor, reduce BRUKINSA dose to 80 mg twice daily.

-CYP3A Inducers: Avoid coadministration with moderate or strong CYP3A inducers.
+CYP3A Inducers: Avoid coadministration with strong or moderate CYP3A inducers.
+Dose adjustment may be recommended with moderate CYP3A inducers.

 Hepatic Impairment: The recommended dose of BRUKINSA for patients with severe hepatic impairment is 80 mg orally twice daily.